vvandriichuk/pydantic-faker/README.md

    - **Basic Types**:
      - `int`: A random integer.
      - `float`: A random float.
-     - `str`: A generic random string (e.g., "random_string_123").
+     - `str`: If the field name matches a common pattern (e.g., "name", "email", "address"), data is generated using the appropriate Faker provider.
+Otherwise, a random sentence is generated.
      - `bool`: Randomly True or False.

    - **Special Python Types**:
-     - `uuid.UUID`: A new, randomly generated Version 4 UUID, converted to a string.
+     - `uuid.UUID`: A Faker-generated Version 4 UUID (seedable), converted to a string.
-     - `datetime.datetime`: A recent datetime object (UTC, timezone-aware), converted to an ISO 8601 string.
+     - `datetime.datetime`: A Faker-generated recent datetime object (UTC, timezone-aware, seedable), converted to an ISO 8601 string.
      - `datetime.date`: A recent date object, converted to an ISO 8601 string.
      - `datetime.time`: A random time object, converted to an ISO 8601 string.